FOLLOW US ON FACEBOOK!

 You can still file claims for conditions added under the PACT Act.
 The period of time to file a claim or an Intent to file and receive benefits based upon an earlier effective date is over.
 It ended at midnight on Monday, August 14, 2023.
 This office tries to focus on what we can do to help veterans rather than focusing on what we cannot do.
 If you receive a future diagnosis of any condition listed under presumptive on the PACT Act please call us.
 We will help you file your claim.

-The Seneca County Veterans office wants an opportunity to investigate the possibility of assisting you with claims filing for free before you pay an attorney.
+The Seneca County Veterans office wants an opportunity to investigate the possibility of assisting you with VA claims filing for free before you pay an attorney.
 The Service Officers are VA Accredited Representatives.
 Their accreditations are listed on the OGC website.

 National Parks Lifetime Pass